Client Collaboration for Strategic Website Redesign

 Resources page with quick links arranged in a side tab component

-Establishing Visual Hierarchy
+Establishing Visual Hierarchy in the Copy

 Priorities and initiatives of MSU Finance are streamlined into bullet points and sub points for optimal readability.
 The link to the strategic plan is easy to identify.